Simulating Open Quantum Systems Using Hamiltonian Simulations: Main results

 our numerical scheme is

 The trace-out process can be accomplished by measuring and resetting the ancilla qubit.

-Now, we turn to our approach to construct the dilated Hamiltonian $\widetilde{H}$ in \cref{eqn:H_widetilde_form}.
-Similar to the derivation of the first order scheme in the previous section, we follow three steps to generate a $k$-th order scheme, \begin{enumerate}[wide, labelindent=0pt] \item[\bf Step 1.]
-Formulate the weak scheme of order $k$ for SDEs in \eqref{eqn:SDE_for_Lindblad}: Find a random linear operator $L_{k,\dt}:\mathbb{C}^d\rightarrow \mathbb{C}^d$ that generalizes \eqref{eqn:first_order_SDE}, such that for any unit vector $\ket{\psi}$,
+Now, we focus on our approach to constructing the dilated Hamiltonian $\widetilde{H}$ in \cref{eqn:H_widetilde_form}.
+Similar to the derivation of the first-order scheme in \cref{sec:main_idea}, we follow three steps to generate a $k$ th-order scheme, \begin{enumerate}[wide, labelindent=0pt] \item[\bf Step 1.]
+Formulate the weak scheme of order $k$ for SDEs in \eqref{eqn:SDE_for_Lindblad}.
+Find a random linear operator $L_{k,\dt}:\mathbb{C}^d\rightarrow \mathbb{C}^d$ that generalizes \eqref{eqn:first_order_SDE}, such that for any unit vector $\ket{\psi}$,

 where $\ket{\psi(\dt)}$ is a realization of the solution of \eqref{eqn:SDE_for_Lindblad} with $\ket{\psi(0)}=\ket{\psi}$.
 We recall that $\rho(\dt)=\mathbb{E}\left(\ketbra{\psi(\dt)}\right)$ is the solution of the Lindblad equation with $\rho(0)=\mathbb{E}\left(\ketbra{\psi(0)}\right)$.